chris220688/python-exercises/word-ladder/README.md

 ### Usage

 1. Make sure you have a dictionary file downloaded somewhere in your system.
 For linux and MacOS you will probably find such a file in /usr/share/dict/ directory.
+Alternatively just use the test dictionary provided.

 2. Run the application from the root directory with the following command:

 ```
-$ bin/word_ladder -d paht_to_my_dictionary -s my_source -t my_target
+$ bin/word_ladder -d test_dictionary -s <source_word> -t <target_word>
 ```

 Note: Depending on the format of the dictionary file that you provide, you might need to tweak create_words_list function.